1. Intro

 3. Summary

-• momentum-like smoothing through the EMA of gradients,
+• momentum-like smoothing through the EMA of gradients in the numerator;

-• RMSProp-like adaptivity through the EMA of squared gradients,
+• RMSProp-like adaptivity through the EMA of squared gradients in the denominator;

-• bias correction to neutralize the zero-initialization distortion of both EMAs.
+• bias correction to neutralize the zero-initialization distortion of both EMAs during the startup phase.